 The cost of your business cash advance will vary based on the lender you choose.
 The lender will pull fixed amounts on either a daily or a weekly basis based on a factor rate.
 Average factor rates range from 1.1 to 1.6.
 The factor rate will be presented to you during the pre-approval process; it will be determined based on the lender’s credit and approval requirements.
-Obviously, a higher factor rate will result in higher fees.
+A higher factor rate will result in higher fees.

 How to get a business cash advance.

 One thing that makes business cash advances so popular is their easy approval requirements.
 You might be able to qualify if you own a startup business or have a poor credit rating.
-The application process is quick and requires only minimal information about you and your company.
-Plus, you will not have to put up any collateral, or spend time digging up old business tax returns and financial statements.
+The application process is quick and requires only minimal information about you and your small business.
+Plus, you will not have to put up any collateral or spend time digging up old business tax returns and financial statements.
 Most lenders can provide cash advances a few business days after everything is finalized and approved.

 Repaying your cash advance.

 There is no advantage to repaying your business cash advance early.
 You will only pay your lender a set amount of fees based on your business’s credit card and debit card sales, and early repayment will not reduce the amount of interest you owe.

 Refinancing your cash advance or consolidating multiple cash advances might reduce your daily payments, but additional costs will be involved in structuring and setting up the new advance.
 Moreover, you might end up having to pay an early prepayment fee.